muntorg/munt-official/README.md

 * ./configure
 * make

+On some distributions (Ubuntu 16.04) there may be issues when compiling with boost >= 1.58.0 to work around this configure with the following (in adition to your usual configure flags)
+CXXFLAGS="$CXXFLAGS -DBOOST_VARIANT_USE_RELAXED_GET_BY_DEFAULT=1" ./configure

 For older distributions with outdated autotools the above process may fail, a source tarball is available for these distributions.
 * https://developer.gulden.com/download/155/Gulden155-linux.tar.gz
 To build from source tarball follow these steps: